MicrosoftDocs/power-automate-docs/articles/connection-cds-native.md

 ## Trigger privileges

-To create a cloud flow that triggers based on create, update, or delete on a record, the user needs to have user level permissions for create, read, write, and delete on the **Callback Registration** table.
+To create a cloud flow that triggers based on create, update, or delete on a row, the user needs to have user level permissions for create, read, write, and delete on the **Callback Registration** table.
 Additionally, depending on the scopes defined, the user might need at least that level of read on the same table.
 [Learn more](/power-platform/admin/database-security) about environment security.

 ## Write data into Dataverse